 There aren’t many wall fountains in Paris.
 The Saint-Michel fountain on the Left Bank is probably the largest.
 The monumental fountain is a neo-Renaissance creation from the Haussmann era in 1860.
-For me, the fountain has been a starting point to my excursions into the 5th and 6th arrondissements.
+For me, the fountain has been a starting point for my excursions into the 5th and 6th arrondissements.

 The Saint-Michel fountain